 GSV Capital was formed as a Maryland corporation and is an externally managed, non-diversified closed-end management investment company.
 We completed our IPO in May 2011 and have elected to be treated as a business development company under the 1940 Act.
 As a business development company, we are required to meet regulatory tests, including the requirement to invest at least 70% of our gross assets in "qualifying assets."
 Qualifying assets generally include, among other things, securities of "eligible portfolio companies."
 "Eligible portfolio companies" generally include U.S. companies that are not investment companies and that do not have securities listed on a national exchange.
 If at any time less than 70% of our gross assets are comprised of qualifying assets, including as a result of an increase in the value of any non-qualifying assets or decrease in the value of any qualifying assets, we would generally not be permitted to acquire any additional non-qualifying assets until such time as 70% of our then current gross assets were comprised of qualifying assets.
 We would not be required, however, to dispose of any non-qualifying assets in such circumstances.
 See "Regulation as a Business Development Company."
-We elected to be treated as a RIC under the Code for the 2014 taxable year, have qualified to be treated as a RIC for the 2015 taxable year and expect to continue to operate in a manner so as to qualify for the tax treatment applicable to RICs.
+We have elected to be treated as a RIC under the Code for the 2014 taxable year.
+We also expect to qualify as a RIC for the 2015 taxable year and going forward.
+At the present time, we cannot assure our investors that we will be eligible to elect to be taxed as a RIC for our 2015 taxable year.
+If we are not treated as a RIC for 2015, we will be taxed as a C corporation under the Code for the 2015 taxable year.
 See "Material U.S. Federal Income Tax Considerations."